The San Francisco Standard

-The San Francisco Standard is an online news organization based in San Francisco, California.
-It was funded in part by the billionaire venture capitalist Michael Moritz.
-The Standard was covered in other media for its coverage of Chesa Boudin's drug prosecution record.
+The San Francisco Standard is an online news organization based in San Francisco, California, launched in 2021 and funded in part by the billionaire venture capitalist Michael Moritz of Sequoia Capital.
+Moritz co-founded it with Griffin Gaffney.

+History

 The San Francisco Standard was originally Here/Say Media, a project of Civic Action Labs, a 501(c)4 nonprofit.
 Some journalism ethicists were concerned about the organization's structure (nearly all nonprofit journalism organizations are 501(c)3 nonprofits) and refusal to disclose its donors.
 In March 2021, Here/Say disclosed on its website that it was funded by Crankstart, a foundation funded by Michael Moritz and Harriet Heyman.
 In August 2021, Here/Say wrote that it had incorporated into an independent, for-profit entity, and that Moritz and Heyman had invested $10 million.
+The San Francisco Standard was co-founded by Moritz and Griffin Gaffney.

-In November 2021, Here/Say Media announced that that the organization changed its name to The San Francisco Standard.
+In November 2021, Here/Say Media announced that the organization had changed its name to The San Francisco Standard.

-In December 2021, the Standard partnered with ABC 7 to cover the 2022 California's 17th State Assembly district special election.
+In December 2021, The Standard partnered with ABC 7 to cover the 2022 California's 17th State Assembly district special election.